Wolverine971/9takes/src/blog/people/celebrities/Trevor-Noah.md

 <p class="firstLetter"></p>

-> **Disclaimer** This analysis of Trevor Noah's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Trevor Noah.
+> **Disclaimer** This analysis of Trevor Noah's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Trevor Noah.

 <div
 	style="display: flex;